 Venous blood from the rectum drains into three main tributaries: the superior, the middle, and the inferior rectal veins.
 The superior rectal vein drains into the inferior mesenteric vein, which is part of the portal circulation.

 Finally, the inferior rectal veins drain into the internal pudendal veins, which drain into the internal iliac veins, which again are part of the systemic venous system.

 These three sets of rectal veins all anastomose together within the walls of the rectum and anus, forming a connection between the portal and systemic systems.
 This type of special connection is called a portosystemic anastomosis.

 Next are the parasympathetic fibers, which arise from S2 - S4 levels of the spinal cord, and pass through the pelvic splanchnic nerves and the inferior hypogastric plexus to reach the rectum.

-Finally, the rectum lies below the pelvic pain line, meaning that visceral afferent fibers responsible for pain from the rectum follow the parasympathetic fibers to the S2 - S4 sensory ganglia.
+Finally, the rectum lies below the pelvic pain line, meaning that visceral afferent fibers from the rectum follow the parasympathetic fibers to the S2 - S4 sensory ganglia.

 Okay, now let’s take a deep breath and have a quick quiz!
 Can you name this junction?
-Alright, can you name this part of the rectum?
+All right, but can you name this part of the rectum?

 The anal canal begins at the anorectal junction, and descends posteroinferiorly to end at the anus, which is the external opening of the gastrointestinal tract.
 Typically, the anal canal is collapsed, and expands as feces pass through it during defecation.